Details component demo

 This provides robust animations for <details> elements while trying to avoid affecting the accessibility or semantics of the elements.

-This was originally inspired by How to Animate the Details Element on CSS-Tricks but was completely overhauled from the original implementation; unlike the CSS-Tricks implementaton, we do not listen to click or other UI events, instead acting only on the toggle event which is the recommended approach as it's triggered whenever anything adds or removes the open attribute or changes the open DOM property, be it mouse, keyboard, touch, a screen reader, etc. We also do not change the the open attribute or property at any point to accomplish the animation, unlike the CSS-Tricks solution.
+This was originally inspired by How to Animate the Details Element on CSS-Tricks but was completely overhauled from the original implementation; unlike the CSS-Tricks implementaton, we do not listen to click or other UI events, instead acting only on the toggle event which is the recommended approach as it's triggered whenever anything adds or removes the open attribute or changes the open DOM property, be it mouse, keyboard, touch, a screen reader, etc. We also do not change the open attribute or property at any point to accomplish the animation, unlike the CSS-Tricks solution.

 While it is possible to create a CSS-only solution, there are multiple limitations with such an approach:

 1. There is no way to prevent the content disappearing instantly before the close animation has started without resorting to moving the content outside of the <details> because browsers seem to provide no way to force the content to be displayed once the the open attribute is removed.
+No, really - unlike a lot of things, you can't even force the content to be visible via display: block !important; visibility: visible !important; or similar; go and try.

 2. There is currently no CSS-only way to transition from a fixed height to the natural content height; the workaround most solutions use is to animate the max-height which is set to a large value when open so that there's a fixed height to transition to; while this does transition open and closed, the open transition doesn't come to smooth stop but usually ends abruptly due to the transition continuing on past the natural content height.